 Poor nutrition can easily cause health problems in pet birds.
-It is important that owners stay educated about their bird’s diet and know which foods are acceptable and which foods are best to avoid.
+Owners must stay educated about their bird’s diet and know which foods are acceptable and which ones to avoid.

-As a budgie owner, or potential budgie owner, you may wonder if your pet can eat peanut butter.
+As a budgie owner or a potential budgie owner, you may wonder if your pet can eat peanut butter.
 After all, it’s a staple in the human pantry and would readily be available to share with your budgie.

 So, can budgies eat peanut butter?
-The answer is, yes!
+The answer is yes!
 Budgies and other parakeets can eat peanut butter.
-It is high in fat and calories and can make for an occasional treat, but only in small amounts.
+That said, it is high in fat and calories, so it’s best as an occasional treat in small amounts.

-You also will need to be wary of the kind of peanut butter you offer your budgie.
-High-processed peanut butter is found everywhere.
-It’s recommended that you choose an organic brand with few added ingredients.
+You also will need to be wary of the kind of peanut butter that you offer your budgie.
+Highly processed peanut butter is found everywhere, but it’s recommended that you choose a brand with few added ingredients.